benjystanton/benjystanton.github.io/_posts/2019-02-23-how-to-be-a-more-resilient-service-designer.md

 layout: post
 title: How to be a more resilient service designer
 categories: design
+last_modified_at: 20 May 2020
 ---

 Last week, I turned to Twitter for help.
 I needed some tips on how to cope with some of the stress I was facing at work.
 I guessed that the challenges I was facing were pretty common to those faced by service designers.
 I got an amazing response, and I recommend you take a [look at the entire thread](https://twitter.com/benjystanton/status/1096064210566561793), but I've tried to condense the tips into this blog post.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Service designers!
 How do you cope with the stress of feeling out of control/your depth, when you are constantly trying to breakdown the boundaries between team, departments and organisations?</p>&mdash; Benjy Stanton (@benjystanton) <a href="https://twitter.com/benjystanton/status/1096064210566561793?ref_src=twsrc%5Etfw">February 14, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Tips for being resilient service designer

+- Buddy up
+- Talk to others outside of work
+- Build relationships
+- Remember it’s a long game
+- Visualise your problems
+- Switch off
+- Zoom out
+- Keep going

+Read on for more detail…

 ## Buddy up
 - It’s a team effort